Ramdas Adak

 Ramdas Adak (রামদাস আদক; c.
-1635–?) was a famous 17th-century Bengali and Sanskrit court poet and song composer.
+1635–1708) was a famous 17th-century Bengali and Sanskrit court poet and song composer.
 He composed a Dharmamangal kavya named Anadimangal.
 He was one of the most significant poets of the Dharmamangal Kavya.
 He was the only "non-Brahmin" poet of Dharmamangal.
 He was one of the earliest known composers of the Dharmamangal Kavya.
 He was the "Swavakobi" of Raja Pratapnarayan of Bhurishrestha.

 Early life and folk stories

-He was born in 1635 in a Dakshin-Rarhiya Mahishya family at village Hayatpur under Arambagh subdivision of the Bhursut Kingdom in present day Hooghly district.
-After his father's death he settled in a village called Paschimpara in modern day Bardhaman district.
-For extreme poverty after his father's untimely death, he was unable to pay taxes and imprisoned by Chaitanya Samanta, an official of Raja Pratapnarayan, the Maharaja of Bhursut, and the son of Raja Rudranarayan and Bhavashankari, after few days an old man in disguise secretly freed Ramdas from the prision.
+He was born in 1635 in a Dakshin-Rarhiya Mahishya family at village Hayatpur under Arambagh subdivision of the Bhursut Kingdom in present-day Hooghly district.
+After his father's death he settled in a village called Paschimpara in modern-day Bardhaman district.
+For extreme poverty after his father's untimely death, he was unable to pay taxes and imprisoned by Chaitanya Samanta, an official of Raja Pratapnarayan, the Maharaja of Bhursut, and the son of Raja Rudranarayan and Bhavashankari, after few days an old man in disguise secretly freed Ramdas from the prison.